|

 Edward Imeson Horsman

-(E. I. Horsman) opened a toy company in New York city, NY USA (1865-present) and became
+(E. I. Horsman) opened a toy company in New York City, New York in 1865 and became

 a leader in the toy industry.
 In the early years Horsman imported dolls